orlnub123/django-class-settings/docs/files/tutorial.md

 +import class_settings
 +
++from django.core.management import execute_from_command_line
++
  if __name__ == '__main__':
      os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'myproject.settings')
 +    os.environ.setdefault('DJANGO_SETTINGS_CLASS', 'MySettings')
-     try:
-         from django.core.management import execute_from_command_line
-     except ImportError as exc:
-         raise ImportError(
-             "Couldn't import Django.
-Are you sure it's installed and " "available on your PYTHONPATH environment variable?
-Did you " "forget to activate a virtual environment?"
-         ) from exc
 +    class_settings.setup()
+-    try:
+-        from django.core.management import execute_from_command_line
+-    except ImportError as exc:
+-        raise ImportError(
+-            "Couldn't import Django.
+Are you sure it's installed and "
+-            "available on your PYTHONPATH environment variable?
+Did you "
+-            "forget to activate a virtual environment?"
+-        ) from exc
      execute_from_command_line(sys.argv)
 ```